Alfredo Bowman: Career

-Personal life

-Bowman was known to have been married twice and, at the time of his death, had 22 living children.

-Lawsuits
+Legal issues

+Practicing without a medical license

 In 1987, the New York State Attorney General charged Bowman with two counts of practicing medicine without a license after he placed ads in local newspapers claiming to be able to cure AIDS.
 The Attorney General's Office sent undercover agents to his office to gain diagnoses and treatments for purported symptoms of disease.
 Bowman was acquitted because jurors said the tape recorded by the agents failed to show that Bowman had made a medical diagnosis of their purported conditions.

 In an effort to stop Bowman's false claims, the New York Assistant Attorney General for consumer fraud filed a civil suit against Bowman, his Ogun Herbal Research Institute, and other named businesses.
 It resulted in a consent agreement by which he was prohibited from making therapeutic claims for his products.
 He was also fined $900.
 The suit had ruled that the claims were unsubstantiated.

-Alfredo Bowman and Dr. Sebi LLC v.
 Michael Jackson

 In 2004, Bowman reportedly treated Michael Jackson prior to his being tried on counts of child abuse.
 Bowman claimed to have helped the singer overcome addiction to painkillers Demerol and morphine with his African Bio-Electric Cell Food Therapy.
 He worked with Jackson for six months at a retreat in Aspen, Colorado.

 After Jackson's brother Randy paid Bowman $10,000, Bowman sued Michael Jackson for related costs, claiming that the singer owed him $380,000, and seeking an additional $600,000 in lost revenue for having deferred other clients and various speaking engagements.
 Raymone Bain, a publicist of Jackson, denied that her client received any "professional treatment" or that he had any painkiller addiction.
 The case was dismissed in 2015 for lack of prosecution.